matfin/mattfinucane.com/mattfinucane/content/projects/shelfd-ios.md

 ---
 title: 			"Shelfd Prototype"
-description:	"Prototype iOS app for Shelf."
+description:	"Prototype iOS app for Shelfd."
 synopsis:		"iOS app for the prototype of the Shelfd media aggregation app."
 date:			"2015-04-01"
 duration:		"45 days"